Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Best foods for pregnant women: Pineapple

-Choosing the best foods for pregnant women is essential because, during pregnancy, the RDA (Recommended Dietary Allowance) of all nutrients increases approximately 10% concerning adult women, except for folates, iron, calcium, and vitamin B1 and B6, which raises much more.
+Choosing the best foods for pregnant women is essential because, during pregnancy, the RDA (Recommended Dietary Allowance) of all nutrients increases by approximately 10% in adult women, except for folates, iron, calcium, and vitamins B1 and B6, which raises much more.

 • Folates: Folate needs before and after conception, double concerning adult women.
 Legumes, green leafy vegetables, and nuts are the best sources of folates.
 Meat, fish, and milk are low in this nutrient.
 Maternal folate deficiency produces the following negative consequences for the fetus: